A-n-d-R-o/MiQE-Mini-Quantum-Emulator/API Guide.md

 def __apply_gate(self, gate):
 ```

-Applies the full-circuit gate to the quantum system.
+Applies a full-circuit gate to the quantum system.

 * `gate` (matrix): the full-circuit gate, created by taking the Kronecker product between relevant matrices.